Table of contents

 3. REMOVES RESIDUES OF POLISH

 This is another good use of IPA.
-For example, once the polish is applied after compounding to remove a white scratch, the surface may appear to be blemish-free if the polish is hiding the scratch.
+For example, once the polish is applied after compounding to remove a white scratch, the surface may appear blemish-free if the polish hides the scratch.
 When you use the IPA you can have a better estimation of what exactly is the final result.
-When using the alcohol on counter polishes like Scratch Doctor, the scratches tend to disappear, but by a few weeks the polish begins to wear off.
-You can check by one or two drops of the IPA solution to see that your compounding and polishing indeed remove the scratches
+When using alcohol on counter polishes like Scratch Doctor, the scratches tend to disappear, but after a few weeks, the polish begins to wear off.
+You can check with one or two drops of the IPA solution to see that your compounding and polishing indeed remove the scratches

 4. HEADLIGHT LENS RESTORATION